 Many veterinarian clinics have certain times of the year when they offer specials on routine pet care or preventative maintenance care.

-Call your vet to ask about discounted days or specials they might run throughout the year.
+Call your vet to ask about discounted days or specials such as dental cleanings they might run throughout the year.
 These can help pet owners save money on routine care or preventative maintenance costs.

 8. Keep Up on Preventative Care